YinYang117/AaDnD/README.md

 To run the application locally, follow these steps:

 1. Clone the repository: `git clone https://github.com/YinYang117/AaDnD.git` or `git@github.com:YinYang117/AaDnD.git`
-2. Install dependencies: `npm i`
+2. Install dependencies in frontend and backend: `npm install`
-3. Start the development server: `npm start`
+3. Start the development server: `cd BackendExpress && npm start`

 The application should now be running on [http://localhost:3000](http://localhost:3000).
 Open this URL in your browser to access the game.